StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

-Whether the source application is constrained by a physical bottleneck on the sending device, or by an algorithmic bottleneck on the sending device, the benefits of not overcommitting data to the outgoing buffer are similar.
+Whether the source application is constrained by a physical bottleneck on the sending device, or by an algorithmic bottleneck on the sending device, it is still beneficial to avoid overcommitting data to the outgoing buffer.

 As described in the introduction, the goal is for the application software to be able to